nickbrandt/GitLab/doc/user/project/repository/reducing_the_repo_size_using_git.md

 ## Purge files from GitLab storage

-In addition to the refs mentioned above, GitLab also created hidden `refs/keep-around/*` to prevent commits being deleted.
-Hidden refs are not advertised which means we can't download them using Git, but these refs are included in the project export.
+In addition to the refs mentioned above, GitLab also creates hidden `refs/keep-around/*`to prevent commits being deleted.
+Hidden refs are not advertised, which means we can't download them using Git, but these refs are included in a project export.

+To purge files from GitLab storage:

 1. [Install `git filter-repo`](https://github.com/newren/git-filter-repo/blob/main/INSTALL.md)
    using a supported package manager or from source.